-It is often easy to show love in your own love language, but when your spouse has a different love language, you have to make an effort to show your love in a way that will make him feel loved the most.
+It is often easy to show love in our own love language.
+But when our spouse has a different love language, we have to make an effort to show our love in a way that will make him feel loved the most.

 My love language is words of affirmation.
 When my kids tell me how much they enjoyed something I did for them, I feel so happy.
 When my husband tells me I did a good job on anything, whether it be making dessert or cleaning an area of the house, I feel appreciated and loved.

-I actually got to meet Dr. Chapman and have him sign his book for me when he was one of the main speakers at the Hearts at Home conference in 2015.
+I actually got to meet Dr. Chapman and have him sign his book for me.
+He was one of the main speakers at a local conference for moms I attended in 2015.
 I was very giddy with excitement!

-Does your husband take the kids shopping to get gifts for you for Mother’s Day?
-My husband often asks me to give him gift ideas and I have a hard time telling my husband what I want.
+Does your husband take the kids shopping to get Mother’s Day gifts for you?
+My husband often asks me to give him gift ideas and I have a hard time telling him what I want.
 It turns out I am not much of a gift person.
 That is not my love language.

-If you also have a hard time giving your husband and kids gift ideas for you, use this guide as a starting point.
+If you also have a hard time giving your husband and kids ideas for Mother’s Day gifts, use this guide as a starting point.
 Share this list with your husband or kids.

 Gift Ideas: Words of Affirmation

-Does she get excited when you give her a complement?
+Does she get excited when you give her a compliment?
 Does her passion come through when you encourage her in something that is important to her?
-Does she make a point to give others words of affirmation?
+Or does she make a point to give others words of affirmation?
 Her love language could be words of affirmation.

 - Stationary, pretty note cards, lunch box notes, or pens – If she enjoys writing notes to others, I bet she would enjoy having pretty ways to leave notes.

-- Aquanotes – So she can send and receive notes in the shower.
+- Aquanotes – This waterproof note pad includes a pencil so she can send and receive notes in the shower.

 - Photo albums or picture frames – I love displaying displaying pictures of the important people in my life.